Sample Student Work

 Scaffold for Socratic Seminar

 Students completed "Talking Point Trackers" to prepare for a social justice Socratic Seminar on the question, "What does a just society look like and who gets to decide?"
-Sources for the discussion included Kurt Vonnegut's short story "Harrison Bergeron," Martin Luther King, Jr.'s "Letter from Birmingham Jail," and an array of additional poems, speeches and articles.
+I curating sources including Kurt Vonnegut's short story "Harrison Bergeron," Martin Luther King, Jr.'s "Letter from Birmingham Jail," and an array of additional poems, speeches and articles.
 Students filled out their trackers throughout the unit with a gradual release of instruction.